 Image credit: NNPA Cain Scrimgeour

-Please note: applications are welcome from anyone who works on an STFC funded project or uses an STFC funded facility, as well as anyone who is part of a community organisation such as a charity, social enterprise, educational or cultural organisation.
+Please note: applications are welcome from anyone who works in STFC related disciplines, as well as anyone who is part of a community organisation such as a charity, social enterprise, educational or cultural organisation.
 If you are in any doubt whether you are eligible or have any other questions please contact firstname.lastname@example.org.